Chan Buddhism: Huatou and Gong'an Contemplation

-A koan (literally "public case") is a story or dialogue, generally related to Chan or other Buddhist histories; the most typical form is an anecdote involving early Chinese Chan masters.
+A gong'an (literally "public case", Jp: koan) is a story or dialogue, generally related to Chan or other Buddhist histories; the most typical form is an anecdote involving early Chinese Chan masters.
 These anecdotes involving famous Chan teachers are a practical demonstration of their wisdom, and can be used to test a student's progress in Chan practice.
-Koans often appear to be paradoxical or linguistically meaningless dialogues or questions.
-But to Chan Buddhists, the koan is "the place and the time and the event where truth reveals itself" unobstructed by the oppositions and differentiation of language.
-Answering a koan requires a student to let go of conceptual thinking and of the logical way we order the world, so that, like creativity in art, the appropriate insight and response arises naturally and spontaneously in the mind.
+Gong'an often appear to be paradoxical or linguistically meaningless dialogues or questions.
+But to Chan Buddhists, the gong'an is "the place and the time and the event where truth reveals itself" unobstructed by the oppositions and differentiation of language.
+Answering a gong'an requires a student to let go of conceptual thinking and of the logical way we order the world, so that, like creativity in art, the appropriate insight and response arises naturally and spontaneously in the mind.